 Additionally Esmeralda is a multi-award winning film composer.

 In 2015 Esmeralda won the award for ‘Best Original Music’ at Los Angeles Independent Film Festival and the ‘Award of Excellence for Best Score’ Indie Fest Film Awards for her work on the British short film ‘Cusp’ directed by Oliver Warren.

-For MIO Esmeralda conducts BLP Paribas and RPC.
+For MIO Esmeralda conducts RPC.

 What was the first piece you conducted?
 Christmas Carol ’12 Days of Christmas’ with new words related to Borough Market, performed by Borough Market Choir at sold out Shakespeare’s Globe, with an audience of 1100 spontaneously joining in.
 Such overwhelming experience.